Manor Houses & Grounds

 Rockingham is remarkable castle, built on the instruction of William the Conqueror, has been my family’s home for 450 years.
 Prior to the Watson’s ownership the Castle was held by the crown.
 There are very few other homes that have been continuously occupied for nearly 1000 years and within that time been owned by just one family since being relinquished as a royal Castle.

 Althorp Estate www.althorp.com

-Some 40 minutes drive from Rushton Hall, but beyond doubt, one of the most famous of English Country Estates, Althorp is home to the Spencer family, and of course Princess Diana, you be touched by the award winning exhibition, Diana: A Celebration.
+Some 25 minutes drive from Rushton Hall, but beyond doubt, one of the most famous of English Country Estates, Althorp is home to the Spencer family, and of course Princess Diana.

 Beyond the public face seen by the tens of thousands of people that visit Althorp each year, the Althorp Estate extends much further, covering 14,000 acres of beautiful countryside in Northamptonshire, Warwickshire and Norfolk.
 This Estate encompasses cottages, farms, woodlands and villages, which combine to give a rich mix of landscapes, habitats and activities.

 40 minutes drive from Rushton Hall, Burlghley House is regarded by many as the finest Elizabethan House in England,.
 It was built in the 16th Century by William Cecil, the first Lord Burghley.
 Now in the hands of Lady Victoria Leatham, this stunning house, extensive grounds and sculpture park are open to the public over the summer period.